burninrubber0/burninrubber0.github.io/_posts/2025-02-18-blur-ps3-recovery.md

 By comparing these function locations with analyses of both the 3/19 executable and the broken 3/17 executable in Ghidra, I was able to determine the exact location of the fragmentation.
 It turned out to be 0x20000—the fragment found previously was a mere 0x4000 long.
 Worse still, the data after it didn't seem to exist in the image anymore, but I'll circle back to that problem later.

 Armed with `.opd`'s function locations and Ghidra, it was possible to figure out what was valid and where it needed to be.
-I determined there was an 0x28000-wide gap (0x20000 to 0x48000); this extended the total size to the expected amount, 0x2030000, which finally gave me some confidence that the fragment mapping was correct.
+I determined there was a 0x28000-wide gap (0x20000 to 0x48000); this extended the total size to the expected amount, 0x2030000, which finally gave me some confidence that the fragment mapping was correct.
 But now there was a new problem, that of the missing data, and I wasn't sure it was fixable.

 # Part 3: Regenerating the code